By Terry Trucco

 This lobby is looking better than it has in years thanks to a refresh at the end of 2018.

 But the lobby isn’t everything.
-Rooms are in need of a major refresh.
+Rooms are in need of a major redo.
 The result is rock bottom prices if your timing is right.
 Still, if you’re picky or plan to spend hours on end in your room, look elsewhere.

 Rooms: Romantic and chic (if brown and gold are your colors).
 Queen rooms are extremely small — and can be dark on low floors — but make every inch count.
 A handsome leather headboard backs the Frette-sheeted bed (a soft throw is folded at the foot), the brown leather desk is big enough for work, and an ultra-suede curtain covers the compact closet.
 A flatscreen TV is mounted on the wall and a starburst mirror, the ultimate mid-century-mod detail, winks from a wall.
 Bathrooms, small, cool and outfitted with L’Occitane toiletries, resemble Finnish saunas.
 The tiles look like wood, and showers have rainfall heads and wood-slat floors.